mharen/mharen.github.io/_posts/2011/2011-11-what-i-miss-from-my-android-as-new.md

 ---
+layout: post
 date: '2011-11-03T23:09:00.000-04:00'
-description: ''
-published: true
-slug: 2011-11-what-i-miss-from-my-android-as-new
 categories:
-- NaBloPoMo 2011
+- nablopomo 2011
-- Android
+- android
-- Technology
+- technology
-- iPhone
+- iphone
-time_to_read: 5
 title: What I Miss From My Android as a New iPhone User
 ---